-I used this recipe to make this wedding cake.
-This Chocolate Wedding Cake was made for a very dear friend.
+I used this recipe to make this wedding cake for a very dear friend.
 The wedding was a small ceremony with around 30 guests or so.
 The cake went down so well that the bride and groom kept the entire top tier (a five inch cake) for themselves to enjoy later!

 This is a very moist cake with a beautiful and delicate cocoa flavour.
 It goes best with chocolate ganache, recipe below, and/or buttercream.

 - 1/2 boiling hot water from the kettle